 Traffic % – The Traffic % (shown in the Organic Positions & Advertising Positions reports) coincides with the overall traffic number shown in the top left in both reports.
 You will notice a Traffic % for each keyword and corresponding landing page the queried domain ranks for.
 This represents how much of the overall traffic is coming from the specific keyword to a specific page.

-Traffic Cost - Traffic Cost (in Domain Analytics) is how much an advertiser would have to spend on average per month in Google Ads to rank for all of the keywords and positions listed in the report.
+Traffic Cost – (found in Domain Analytics) Is how much an advertiser would have to spend on average per month in Google Ads to rank for all of the keywords and positions listed in the report.
 This number is provided to give you a baseline estimation of how valuable a domain’s keyword portfolio is.
 This metric is gathered through a proprietary method that takes multiple values into consideration including CPC, volume, competition level, and more.

-Trust score - Trust Score measures the trustworthiness of a webpage or domain on a 100-point scale based on the number of links coming from highly trusted websites.
+Trust score – Measures the trustworthiness of a webpage or domain on a 100-point scale based on the number of links coming from highly trusted websites.
 Since Trust Score places more emphasis on high quality backlinks, if you notice a big difference between Trust Score and Page Score, you may be a victim of a large number of low quality backlinks.

-Twitter Engagement - Engagement rate on Twitter is a measure of how well your audience favorited your tweets, retweeted your tweets or mentioned you during the selected time period.
+Twitter Engagement – A measure of how well your audience favorited your tweets, retweeted your tweets or mentioned you during the selected time period.

-Visibility % - The Visibility % in Position Tracking refers to how visible the domain, subdomain or URL you're tracking is across the results pages of the keywords added to your project.
+Visibility % – (found in Position Tracking) refers to how visible the domain, subdomain or URL you're tracking is across the results pages of the keywords added to your project.
 This will be the metric displayed in the line graph in your project.
 If this number is at 100% this would mean that the domain, subdomain or URL being tracked are ranking in the 1st position for all of the keywords in the project.

-Visibility trend - The Visibility Trend refers to how visible the domain, subdomain or URL you are tracking is based on the keywords added to your Position Tracking project.
+Visibility trend – Refers to how visible the domain, subdomain or URL you are tracking is based on the keywords added to your Position Tracking project.
 This will be the metric displayed in the line graph in your project.
 If this number is at 100% this would mean that the domain, subdomain or URL being tracked are ranking in the 1st position for all of the keywords in the project.

 Vol. trend – Indicates the changes in the number of searches for this keyword over the last 12 months